 The Contract calls for the commutation of FHCF losses not less than three years or more than five years after the end of the Contract Year in which losses occurred.
-While a company may request that the SBA consider beginning the commutation process earlier, doing so is at the discretion of the SBA.
+While a company may request that the SBA consider beginning the commutation process after three years and before five years, doing so is at the discretion of the SBA.
 Any remaining claims and losses which are not finally settled and which may be reimbursable losses under the Contract will be reported to the FHCF and a final reimbursement will be determined and issued.
-Beginning with the 2018/2019 Contract Year, the Contract provides for mutually agreed upon commutations for zero dollars prior to the aforementioned three year point if a company does not expect any reimbursements from the FHCF.
+The Contract also provides for mutually agreed upon commutations for zero dollars prior to the aforementioned three-year point if a company does not expect any reimbursements from the FHCF.
 For more information regarding the commutation process, see paragraph (3)(d) of Article X - Reports and Remittances, of the Contract.